-The State of Illinois has four Site-on-Wheels or SOWs.
-Three SOWs are assigned to the Illinois State Police and one is assigned to the Illinois Emergency Management Agency.
-These SOWs are staged at four different locations throughout the state.
+The State of Illinois has multiple Site-on-Wheels or SOWs.
+These SOWs are staged at different locations throughout the state.
 The SOWs were specifically designed to extend the range of the statewide 700/800 MHz STARCOM21 Land Mobile Radio (LMR) platform during sustained operations as well as an 800 MHz interoperable repeater and serve as a STARCOM infrastructure replacement and augmentation device.

 Each SOW provides the following: